You're here: Home > Types

 Preining The Haflinger version with Preining aluminium upper body.

-Safari Haf The Haflinger version with aluminium upper body and tropical top.
+Tropical Roof A rare Haflinger version with aluminium upper body and tropical roof.

 Security Haf The Haflinger with armored body for security transports.